scala/docs.scala-lang/contribute/codereviews.md

 ---
-layout: page
 title: Code Review Contributions
+layout: inner-page-no-masthead
+permalink: /contribute/codereviews/
+includeTOC: true
 ---
 ## Code Review Contributions

-In addition to [bug fixing](./guide.html), you can help us review [waiting pull requests](#pull-requests-awaiting-comment).
+In addition to [bug fixing](/contribute/guide/), you can help us review [waiting pull requests](#pull-requests-awaiting-comment).
 This is also a good (and recommended) way to get to know the feel of the bug-fixing and submissions process before jumping in with your